Canonbie Coalfield

 The Canonbie Coalfield is a small and largely concealed coalfield at Canonbie in the south of Scotland.
 A comprehensive survey by Peach and Horne was published in 1903.
 Canonbie colliery was worked until 1920, and another mine at Archerbeck continued until 1942.
+There are some Eighteenth Century documents extant referring to coal mines at Archerbeck, Skeltonscleugh, Byerburn, Knottyholm and Fairy Loup.

 Recent work has indicated potentially economically workable reserves beneath a cover of New Red Sandstone rocks.

 The following coal seams occur within the Pennine Middle Coal Measures Formation in this coalfield: